How is the cooling effect in the rooms and the wetland roof achieved? See answer

 By dry deposition from the air and by application of liquid nutrients into the cistern from time to time.
 If the origin of the irrigation water of the wetland roof is polluted rainwater, greywater or industrial wastewater, it serves as nutrient source.

-Answer to 6: How does your irrigated wetland roof survives under occasionally periods without any precipitation in summer, so that the rainwater cistern gets dry and is not replenished on time?
+How does your irrigated wetland roof survive under occasionally periods without any precipitation in summer, so that the rainwater cistern gets dry and is not replenished on time?